Sanyuktapm/HugeIntegerOperations/README.md

 * Sanyukta Praksh Mudknnavar
 */

-HugeIntegerSM2_Tester : is driver program to test the main program HugeInteger_SM2
+HugeIntegerSM2_Tester : is driver program to test the main CLASS HugeInteger_SM2